yongkyunlee/noninertialframe.com/client/README.md

 - authentication of user by admin and agreement
 - Add a page to merge accounts
 - Add Facebook authorization after adding privacy page and data deletion page
+- Reduce size of the app by removing unnecessary applications and separating devand prod

 References